 #2 - Stop running to Conventional lenders/mortgages for your growing real estate needs!!

 It’s finally time to grow up and grow your real estate business.
 If you plan on building a comprehensive portfolio of rental property with residential or commercial tenants then you should quit trying to qualify for Conventional Fannie Mae/Freddie Mac type mortgages.
-You’re capped at 10 rental properties and its harder to qualify the more properties you own because of your personal DTI (Debt-to-Income).
+You’re capped at 10 rental properties and its harder to qualify the more properties you own because your personal DTI (Debt-to-Income).
 Finally, you don’t have limited liability protection because these type mortgages can only be made to the individual borrower, not a legal entity.

 In order to grow your real estate investment business you need to enter the Non-QM (Non-Qualified Mortgage) market.
 By doing so it allows you to legally incorporate and shield your personal finances and family from liability should injury, damage or death occur at your rental property, something you can’t do under Conventional loan standards outside the usual limits of an insurance policy.
 In addition, Non-QM loans tend to be more asset based versus basing approval upon your personal income and tax returns, which in many cases aren’t even required in the Non-QM arena.
-But everything comes at a cost.
+But everything comes at a cost though.
 You will pay more for the flexibility and creativity of Non-QM loans both upfront and throughout the duration of the loan.
 However, if you’re a savvy real estate investor, you will know how to spot a deal that will work under the Non-QM umbrella.

 #3-Stop avoiding commercial property